Pakistan Expedition

 Meals Included: breaksfast, lunch

-Karimabad is the capital of the Hunza District, a town known for its locally made handicrafts, carpets, and, of course, its next-level views of the surrounding mountains.
+Karimabad is a town known for its locally made handicrafts, carpets, and, of course, its next-level views of the surrounding mountains.
 Today you’ll walk to Baltit and Altit forts, which have stood in the region for over 700 years and are a testament to the valley’s past strategic importance.
 These towns were crucial for controlling the ancient Asia trade routes and Baltit Fort holds a particularly commanding position above the village.
 These well-maintained forts were restored by the Aga Khan Foundation, which has also been working on several projects to empower local women’s groups.
+You’ll have a chance to meet some of these women during a visit to a social enterprise cafe for lunch, speaking to some of the women there and learning about their lives.
 You’ll have lunch at a cafe run by local women.
 At sunset, drive up to Duiker for an unforgettable view of the surrounding mountains including – on a clear day – Rakaposhi, Ultar, the Bublimotin, and Spantik.

 Included Activities: